 Visit Support Centre Visit Support Centre Find a Distributor Find a Distributor Contact us Contact us

-How does a GNSS receiver work?
+How does GNSS work?

 Industry Articles October 13, 2020

 There are two parts to most GNSS (global navigation satellite system) receivers; the antenna and the processing unit or receiver.
-The antenna is where the satellite signals are received, while the receiver makes sense of the information being received and turns it into measurements we understand, such as latitude and longitude.
-On dual antenna systems, they are usually called the ‘primary’ and ‘secondary’ antennas.
-The RT3000 unit shown has two GNSS receivers built into it.
+The antenna is where the satellite signals are received, while the GNSS receiver makes sense of the information being received and turns it into measurements we understand, such as latitude and longitude.

-Although the GNSS receivers do all the work, the actual measurements they produce relate to the position of the antennas themselves.
 This is important to bear in mind, because the length of the antenna cables means a receiver can sometimes be quite a distance from the output position measurements.
 On sat navs and everyday GPS products, this doesn’t matter as they are rarely capable of accuracy greater than several metres anyway.

 GNSS antenna cabled to RT3000 INS